na-na-hi/renget/archive/ktymx.md

 >Suddenly, you pick up transmissions on the communications system.
 >They’re unintelligible however, and the computer couldn’t create a transcript.
 >You set the computer to work on a translation.
+>Ship computers were a form of limited AI powered by miniaturized room temperature quantumn computers.
+A long time ago this type of computing was proven capable of generating translations for human languages from scratch, so hopefully it would pull through here.
 >The audio feed doesn’t sound like any language that you had ever heard.
 >But you are neither a polyglot nor a linguist, so that isn't exactly a high bar.
 >All of these signs pointed to aliens.